mgorav/semantic-data-catalog/README.md

 ### What exactly are vector embeddings?

 Vectors are numeric representations of data that capture certain features of the data.
-For example, in the case of text data, “dog” and “puppy"
-Vectors are numeric representations of data that capture certain features of the data.
-For example, in the case of text data, “dog” and “puppy” have similar meaning, even though the words “dog” and “puppy” are very different if compared letter by letter.
+For example, in the case of text data, “dog” and “puppy" similar meaning, even though the words “dog” and “puppy” are very different if compared letter by letter.
 For semantic search to work effectively, representations of “dog” and “puppy” must sufficiently capture their semantic similarity.
 This is where vector representations are used, and why their derivation is so important.